MaxCojocari/PBL_2022_Team15/README.md

 # PBL_sem2
-This is a repository for PBL project, sem.1 2022
+This is the repository for PBL project, sem.1 2022

 If you work for the first time with this repository, clone it!